USB2.0 Spec

 queries the hub to retrieve these bits.
 In the case of an attachment, the host enables the port and addresses

-through the device’s control pipe at the default address.
+the USB device through the device’s control pipe at the default address.

 The host assigns a unique USB address to the device and then determines if the newly attached USB device